codenut/flask-graphql-boilerplate/README.md

 │   ├── models               # Python classes modeling the database
 │   │   ├── abc.py           # Abstract base class model
 │   │   └── user.py          # Definition of the user model
-│   │   └── user.py          # Rest verbs related to the user routes
 │   ├── gql                  # The classes for GraphQL schema and resolvers │   │   └── schema.py        # This where the schemas are defined
 │   │   └── user_schema.py   # The GraphQL queries and mutations related to the user